Enjoy Sanya on the rocks

 Dadonghai Russian cafe/ photo: Verghese

 This is where the Boao Forum for Asia took its name.
 Despite that, the forum is moving south to Yalong Bay’s beckoning beaches.
-The Sofitel Boao is one of the more pleasant options in this area, located on Dongyu Island and fronting the beach.
+The Hainan Boao BFA Hotel (formerly Sofitel Boao) is a pleasant option in this area, located on Dongyu Island and fronting the beach.
 You’ll find 437 rooms, ample restaurants, a spa, hot springs, tennis, a Graham Marsh designed golf course and the BFA Convention Center that can host up to 2,000 persons.
+Post Sofitel, standards are a tad frayed but the hotel is fine for meetings groups.

 FAST FACTS / Hotel Contact List